 Construction proceeds at the Contractor's risk.
 If correlation with the cores reveals that the densities do not meet the CTS requirements, the hot mix asphalt pavement placed subsequently will be subject to price reduction or removal and replacement.

-After production paving work has begun, a new Roller Pattern shall be demonstrated when a change in the compaction process is implemented.
+After production paving work has begun, a new CTS shall be required for different layers of pavement, unless otherwise approved by the Engineer.
+Each additional CTS shall be constructed and documented as specified herein, and shall be sampled, tested, and accepted or rejected as described herein.All additional costs associated with construction of the CTS shall be at the Contractor’s expense.
+The hot mix asphalt placed in the CTS will be paid for per subsection 401.22, at the contract price for the hot mix asphalt.

-All additional costs associated with construction of the CTS shall be at the Contractor’s expense.
-The hot mix asphalt placed in the CTS will be paid for per subsection 401.22, at the contract price for the hot mix asphalt
+If the Contractor requests changes to the roller pattern that was established during the CTS, the Contractor must perform a Roller Pass Study to demonstrate that the specified density is obtained with the new roller pattern before proceeding with the paving operation with Engineer Approval.